 The retirement committee of the beneficial trust fund uses an investment approach with the objective of maximizing the long-term expected return of plan assets.
 The plan's investment portfolio seeks to achieve regular income, long-term capital growth and consistent performance over its own portfolio benchmark.
 In order to attain this objective, the Trustee's mandate is to invest in a diversified portfolio of fixed income and equities.
-The investment portfolio consists of investment in equity and fixed income securities of 71% and 29% as at December 31, 2018, respectively, and 80% and 20% as at December 31, 2017, respectively.
-The Parent Company contributed ₱196 million in 2018 and nil in 2017.
+The investment portfolio consists of investment in equity and fixed income securities of 66% and 34% as at December 31, 2019, respectively, and 71% and 29% as at December 31, 2018, respectively.
+The Parent Company contributed nil and \$\mathbb{P}\$196 million in 2019 and 2018, respectively.